chrisklay/whisky-wanderer/README.md

 Created by: Chris Lay (https://github.com/chrisklay)

 The aim of this project is to provide a place where whisky novices and enthusiasts to everyone in between can learn a little bit more about whisky and Scotland.
-This application utilizes a Rails back-end with a React front-end, emphasizing heavily on a smooth UI experience.
+This application utilizes a Rails back-end with a React front-end.

 Features: